1,000+ Opportunities

 Awardees agree to adhere to the requirements as they are provided in the “Used Automotive Fluid Collection Center Program Requirements”, which states a Grantee shall exceed state regulatory standards for used oil collection.
 This is a non-matching grant.
 View currently offered Materials Management program grants If you are interested in applying for this grant offering, please register and apply via the TDEC Online Grants System .

-Robin Chance, Grants Manager Amber Greene, Materials Management Program Administrator
+Robin Chance, Grants Program Manager Amber Greene, Materials Management Program Administrator About the Grants Management System (GMS)

-Based on current listing details, eligibility includes: Tennessee counties, municipalities, and nonprofit organizations designated as 501(c)(3) may apply; organizations with open balances from similar grants in the past two years are ineligible.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tennessee counties, municipalities, and nonprofit organizations designated as 501(c)(3).
+Confirm the full requirements in the official notice before applying.